 Search for a posted shipment receipts using the PO number and find the correct shipment receipts to allocate to.
 You can choose one or more shipment receipts.

 Once the shipment receipts are picked, instead of posting the expense to an expense account (as normal bills would do), the related asset sub-account for the products on all the shipment receipts selected would be posted(to increase the cost of the products).
 The result GL entry would be a debit inventory asset account for the product and credit accounts payable.
-Since we are operating in the FIFO mode, every time a shipment receipt is posted, a new FIFO bucket is created for each of the products received.
+If you are operating in the FIFO inventory costing mode, every time a shipment receipt is posted, a new FIFO bucket is created for each of the products received.
 After the bill with the freight cost is posted, the FIFO bucket created for the shipment receipts would be updated.
 You can view the cost for a FIFO bucket by searching for the product under Search Inventoried Products, and then view the FIFO cost information by clicking on the quantity under On Hand.
 The on-hand view shows you all the current FIFO buckets created for a product.
 Click on the number under Value to view more details.
 You will be able to see the new cost (posted due to the bill) reflected in the on-hand view.

 If multiple shipment receipts are chosen, the cost for the bill line would be distributed to the shipment receipts proportionally according to the value of the product received (quantity times unit costs on POs).
 If a shipment receipt contains multiple lines for multiple products, the amount to attribute to each line and for each product is further distributed proportionally based on the value for each line.